-Privacy Policy & Institutional Data Protection Framework
+Privacy Policy and Data Protection

 Pro Comfort Counselling

-Last updated: January 2026
+Last updated: June 2026

-ICO Registration Number: ZC095162
+ICO registration number: ZC095162

 1. Legal Framework and Fundamental Principles